jamescraft10/CPP-Messenger/README.md

 when a post req is sent to an example path (api/chat.json) we send the response for the client to do the work when a client sends a request to another example path (api/send/chat) we flip the current changed bit and replace the data with whats sent after that the client should handle the rest.

+also dont use the file system during this only use it to save msgs when you get there